 I like the name of the Do-Done StepTracker, and I love the idea of “flip the magnetic button over to switch from to-do to done” functionality.
 Elegant and effective!

-Ok, I listed this one before, but now there’s a rg showing just how the RotoGraph® Long Range Daily Line Item Planner actually works.
+ARVE Error: Wrapper ID could not be build, please report this bug.rg showing just how the RotoGraph® Long Range Daily Line Item Planner actually works.
 It’s one continuous scrolling surface that you can write your schedule on, kind of like a real-world version of Excel with locked sheet cells.

 This is a great idea: a whiteboard with faint gray lines that show up only when you’re up close.
 A whiteboard to put an end to migraine-inducing crooked writing!